Jkutkut/Xun-GuiTos/README.md

         - CSS file unified.
         - Feedback system implemented.
 - v2.2:
-    - First aproach to DB creation and modification usign JS.
+    - First aproach to DB creation and modification usign JS/JQuerry/PHP.
+        - Communication to Raspberry using PHP
+        - Post commands to send information (plain text)

 ### v0 - v1: Bluetooth communication
 Work focused on the configuration of the rapsberry pi 4 and the bluetooth communication protocol.
 Basic structure of the repository created.